bkubick/py-learning-toolbox/README.md

 ```

 ## Importing
 This package can only be used by importing submodules.
 This cannot be used by importing the entire `py_learning_toolbox` library to limit performance requirements on some of the utilities.
-For instance, if you want to utilize the `deep_learning` module utilities, you can run the following import statement to access all the deep learning tools through the `deep_learning` namespace.
+For instance, if you want to utilize the `dl_toolbox` module utilities, you can run the following import statement to access all the deep learning tools through the `dl_toolbox` namespace.

 ```
-from py_learning_toolbox import deep_learning
+from py_learning_toolbox import dl_toolbox
 ```

 ## Project Setup